Rock and roll: British rock and roll

 The initial response of the British music industry was to attempt to produce copies of American records, recorded with session musicians and often fronted by teen idols.
-More grassroots British rock and rollers soon began to appear, including Wee Willie Harris and Tommy Steele.
-During this period American Rock and Roll remained dominant; however, in 1958 Britain produced its first "authentic" rock and roll song and star, when Cliff Richard reached number 2 in the charts with "Move It".
+More grass roots British rock and rollers soon began to appear, including Wee Willie Harris and Tommy Steele.
+During this period American Rock and Roll remained dominant but in 1958 Britain produced its first "authentic" rock and roll song and star, when Cliff Richard reached number 2 in the charts with "Move It".
 At the same time, TV shows such as Six-Five Special and Oh Boy! promoted the careers of British rock and rollers like Marty Wilde and Adam Faith.
 Cliff Richard and his backing band, the Shadows, were the most successful home grown rock and roll based acts of the era.
 Other leading acts included Billy Fury, Joe Brown, and Johnny Kidd & the Pirates, whose 1960 hit song "Shakin' All Over" became a rock and roll standard.

-As interest in rock and roll was beginning to subside in America in the late 1950s and early 1960s, it was taken up by groups in major British urban centers like Liverpool, Manchester, Birmingham, and London.
-About the same time, a British blues scene developed, initially led by purist blues followers such as Alexis Korner and Cyril Davies who were directly inspired by American musicians such as Robert Johnson, Muddy Waters and Howlin' Wolf.
+As interest in rock and roll was beginning to subside in America in the late 1950s and early 1960s, it was taken up by groups in British cities like Liverpool, Manchester, Birmingham, and London.
+About the same time, a British blues scene developed, initially led by purist blues followers such as Alexis Korner and Cyril Davies who were inspired by American musicians such as Robert Johnson, Muddy Waters and Howlin' Wolf.
 Many groups moved towards the beat music of rock and roll and rhythm and blues from skiffle, like the Quarrymen who became the Beatles, producing a form of rock and roll revivalism that carried them and many other groups to national success from about 1963 and to international success from 1964, known in America as the British Invasion.
 Groups that followed the Beatles included the beat-influenced Freddie and the Dreamers, Wayne Fontana and the Mindbenders, Herman's Hermits and the Dave Clark Five.
 Early British rhythm and blues groups with more blues influences include the Animals, the Rolling Stones, and the Yardbirds.

 Cultural influence

-Rock and roll influenced lifestyles, fashion, attitudes, and language.
-In addition, rock and roll may have contributed to the civil rights movement because both African-American and white American teens enjoyed the music.
+G. C. Altschuler notes that rock and roll influenced lifestyles, fashion, attitudes, and language, possibly even contributing to the civil rights movement since both African-American and European-American teens enjoyed the music.

-Many early rock and roll songs dealt with issues of cars, school, dating, and clothing.
-The lyrics of rock and roll songs described events and conflicts to which most listeners could relate through personal experience.
+William J. Schafer states that the lyrics of rock and roll songs, dealing with issues such as cars, school, dating, and clothing, described events and conflicts to which most listeners could relate through personal experience.
 Topics such as sex that had generally been considered taboo began to appear in rock and roll lyrics.
-This new music tried to break boundaries and express emotions that people were actually feeling but had not discussed openly.
-An awakening began to take place in American youth culture.
+This led to the music breaking boundaries and expressing emotions that people were actually feeling but had not discussed openly, leading to an awakening in American youth culture.